sharma-dikshit/calculator-behaviour/division.md

 - Given : A working calculator.
-- When : Enter the first number and then the division operator and then division operator agin and then the second number and then press ans.
+- When : Enter the first number and then the division operator and then division operator again and then the second number and then press ans.
 - Then : Display the result of the division.

 ## Scenario : Second operand not present